-The development of prioritization criteria was The development of prioritization criteria was based on the results of safety analyses and an understanding of the Safe System Approach.
-The list of possible projects that results from the prioritization process should highlight corridors that have experienced high numbers and density of fatal and serious injury crashes, as well as opportunities to address risk characteristics to increase safety.
+The development of prioritization criteria was based on the results of safety analyses and an understanding of the Safe System Approach.
+The list of possible projects that result from the prioritization process should highlight corridors that have experienced high numbers and density of fatal and serious injury crashes, as well as opportunities to address risk characteristics to increase safety.
 This Plan uses the following prioritization criteria to identify both corridors and intersections that are suitable for project development by implementing agencies across the Triangle West TPO region.